How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 Let’s keep it real.
 Hotel collaborations are hard work.

 The perfectly curated photographs that you see on Instagram are the result of hours getting the pose right, chasing the light and editing.
-I’m not going to lie this does take away from your time exploring, simply enjoying your family time or chomping into new foods (because they too will have to be photographed ).
+We are not going to lie this does take away from your time exploring, simply enjoying your family time or chomping into new foods (because they too will have to be photographed ).

-Don’t get me wrong.
-You can still do those things, because otherwise what is the point of traveling, but they become secondary to your responsibilities and commitments as a travel blogger.
+Don’t get us wrong.
+You can still do those things, because otherwise what is the point of travelling, but they become secondary to your responsibilities and commitments as a travel blogger.
 At the end of the day you are there to introduce a hotel or location to your audience.
 It is not a free ride and those treating it as such will only make it difficult for future travel bloggers.
 A hotel will more than likely not agree to future collaborations if they have had a bad experience, so it is our duty to stick to our commitments and provide content that both they and your audience will love.

 How to write a successful hotel pitch and secure free accommodation as a travel blogger.